ritikkrtiwari/Verilog_Intern_Project/README.md

-## 🛠️ Verilog Internship Projects
+## 🛠️ Verilog Projects
-This repository contains simple Verilog design and testbench projects I built as part of my VLSI internship and learning journey.
+This repository contains Verilog design and testbench projects that I built during my learning journey in Digital Design and VLSI fundamentals.
-Each project focuses on designing, simulating, and understanding core digital logic modules.
+Each project focuses on designing, simulating, and understanding hierarchical and structural modeling concepts using Verilog HDL.

 ---